JohnGiorgi/mathematics-for-machine-learning/docs/linear_algebra/week_5.md

 ### Changing to the eigenbasis

-So now that we know what eigenvectors are and how to calculate them, we can combine this idea with a concept of changing basis which was covered earlier in the course.
+Now that we know what eigenvectors are and how to calculate them, we can combine this idea with the concept of changing basis (which was covered earlier in the course).
 What emerges from this synthesis is a particularly powerful tool for performing efficient matrix operations called [**diagonalisation**](http://www.wikiwand.com/en/Matrix_diagonalization).

 Sometimes, we need to apply the same matrix multiplication many times.

-For example, imagine a transformation matrix $T$ represents the change in location of a particle after a single time step.
-So we can write that our initial position, described by vector $v_0$, multiplied by the transformation $T$ gives us our new location, $v_1$.
+For example, imagine a transformation matrix, $T$, that represents the change in location of a particle after a single time step.
+We can write that: our initial position, described by vector $v_0$, multiplied by the transformation $T$ gives us our new location, $v_1$.

 ![](../img/v_0_to_v_1.gif)

-To work out where our particle will be after two time steps, we can find $v_2$ by simply multiplying $v_1$ by $T$, which is of course the same thing as multiplying $v_0$ by $T$ two times.
+To work out where our particle will be after two time steps, we can find $v_2$ by simply multiplying $v_1$ by $T$, which is the same thing as multiplying $v_0$ by $T$ two times.
 So $v_2 = T^2 v_0$.

 ![](../img/v_1_to_v_2.gif)